python-discord/cj8/README.md

 Panthera's Box has 5 main modules:

-- Backend - state of the game
+- `backend` - state of the game
-- Frontend - displaying the game
+- `frontend` - displaying the game
-- Keyboard_handlers - receiving input from the user
+- `keyboard_handlers` - receiving input from the user
-- Sounds - playing sounds
+- `sounds` - playing sounds
-- Story - Loading and displaying the correct story for the game state
+- `story` - Loading and displaying the correct story for the game state

-Each of these modules are responsible for a corner stone of the application.
-Communication between these modules is handled by an `Event` system that allows modules to add a callback to hook into events that have been emitted.
+Each of these modules are responsible for a cornerstone of the application.
+Communication between these modules is handled by an event system (`backend.events`) that allows modules to add a callback to hook into events that have been emitted.
 This allows each module to be independent and not need context of other modules.
-The backend module emits events such as `ball_movement` and `mutator_activation` to broadcast the fact that the game state has changed fundamentally.
+The backend module emits events such as `ball_movement` and `level_loaded` to broadcast the fact that the game state has changed fundamentally.

 The frontend module is responsible for the render loop as well as prompting the backend to advance the game a single tick.
-`Mutators` are responsible for changing the parameters of the backend module to alter gameplay.
-These affects can be both positive and negative to increase the variety of gameplay.
+Mutators (`backend.mutators`) are responsible for changing the parameters of the backend module to alter gameplay.
+These effects increase the variety of gameplay.

 #### Key input

-Keyboard input has its own module due to having multiple packages for handling the input.
-A factory pattern is used to determine which type of keyboard handler to use. `Keyboard` is used on _Windows_ as it provides a very clean way to handle inputs - however on _Unix_ root is required so `pynput` is used instead to not require root access.
+Keyboard input has its own module, due to having multiple packages for handling the input.
+A factory pattern is used to determine which type of keyboard handler to use. `keyboard` is used on _Windows_, as it provides a very clean way to handle inputs.
+However, on _Unix_, root is required to access input devices (`uinput` kernel module), so `pynput` is used instead for its `xorg` backend.

 #### Logging

-Panthera's Box logs all the events that get emitted if logging is set to `debug` to get full visibility of the communication between the core components.
-If logging is set higher an `debug` then the events will not write to the logger at all to save on performance.
+Panthera's Box logs all the events that get emitted, if logging is set to `DEBUG`, to get full visibility of the communication between the core components.
+If logging is set higher than `DEBUG`, then the events will only write warnings to the logger to save on performance.

 #### Config

 `pantheras_box/config.py` provides a simple way to alter file location of score and log files.
 It also allows for modifying the logging level.

+## Roadmap

+- Implement all the core modules as singletons
+   - They can be referenced without having to implicitly pass them as arguments
+   - Ensures only one instance of each module exists
+- Improve render loop so only updated elements are re-rendered to decrease load
+- Add trap tiles
+- Mutators with positive effect